snrnats/doc-centre/docfx_project/reports/location-performance.md

 * [Show Data](/reports/reports.html#show-data)
 * [Spotlight](/reports/reports.html#spotlight)

-## Average Days to Ship to Shipping Location
+## Average Days to Ship by Shipping Location

+The **Average Days to Ship by Shipping Location** chart shows the average time from consignment creation to carrier receipt by shipping location.
+Each bar on the graph represents one of your shipping locations.

 <a href="../images/reports/location-performance-avg-days.png" target="_blank">
     <img src="../images/reports/location-performance-avg-days.png"/>